3rd Edition

 by Routledge

-Fully revised and updated, this third edition features a refreshed research base, coverage of digital pedagogies, out-of-school program, and informal learning, and discussions about the role of reason, emotion, cultural processes, and citizenship/democracy in education.
-Further, the book’s substantive emphasis on diversity and equity in the field results in greater racial, ethnic, and geographic representation among contributing authors, inclusion of historically marginalized school communities and student identities, and coverage of practices such as transformative SEL, restorative justice, and education for environmental sustainability.
+Fully revised and updated, this third edition features a refreshed research base, coverage of digital pedagogies, out-of-school programs, and informal learning, and discussions about the role of reason, emotion, cultural processes, and citizenship/democracy in education.
+Further, the book’s substantive emphasis on diversity and equity in the field results in greater racial, ethnic, and geographic representation among contributing authors, inclusion of historically marginalized school communities and student identities, and coverage of practices such as transformative social and emotional learning (SEL), restorative justice, and education for environmental sustainability.

 Biography